RobinaMirbahar/Learn-AWS-Cloud-Practictioner/README.md

 The AWS Certified Cloud Practitioner is the entry level certification.
 This is a must have for any student who begins their journey to Cloud computing with AWS.

-## Who this space is for
+## Who this Exam is for

-- Those who want to take a leap into Cloud Computing with AWS
+- At least six (6) months of experience with the AWS Cloud in any role, including technical, managerial, sales, purchasing, or financial.

-- Those who wish to appear for the AWS Certified Cloud Practitioner Exam
+- Students who wish to start there carer in Cloud Computing.
+-
 ## What you'll learn

 - We will learn deep dive overview on what AWS Cloud is all about.